wqking/gincu/readme.md

  * Add new game beside the match-three.
 Such as adding a Super Mario Bros like game will demonstrate the basic 2D physics engine works perfectly, or adding a Box2D based game.
  * Add new test cast in the test bed.
  * Add or enhance the features.
 There are several features missed:
-   * Frame based animation system.
-Solution: very easy to add to ECS system as a kind of component.
    * Physics system.
 Not used in matchtThree type games but is very useful.
 Solution: easy to add to ECS system as a kind of component.
  * Make some better art work.
 Current the art resource is very ugly.